lidj22/numerical-methods-rust/week-3/README.md

 ## Rust - Matrices (Take 2)

 We start by re-implementing the matrix library from Week 2, with a greater emphasis on traits, generics, and exception handling.
+Also using third-party crates (`num_traits`).

 To motivate everything here, we begin by defining a single trait for matrix multiplication.
 Then, realize that during testing, we need to assert that two matrices are equal.
 How to do this?